 Ulster Assessments - FAQ

-Welcome to the FAQ page for Ulster Assessments, a professional dyslexia assessment service based in Limavady, County Derry-Londonderry, Northern Ireland.
-Here you'll find answers to common questions about our services.
+Welcome to the FAQ page for Ulster Assessments, a private and professional SpLD diagnostic assessment service based in Limavady, County Derry-Londonderry, Northern Ireland.
+We provide full diagnostic assessments for dyslexia, dyspraxia/DCD, dysgraphia, dyscalculia and ADHD as an SpLD.
+On this FAQ page you will find answers to common questions about our services.
 If you have any other questions please do not hesitate to send us a message via our contact form.

-Yes, we assess those aged 8 and over for dyslexia.
+Yes, we can assess those aged 8 and over for dyslexia.

 Do you assess for ADHD?